An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 - Chronic tophaceous gout

 Hyperuricemia does not always lead to gout.
-Less than 20% of people with hyperuricemia develeop gout.
-However, there is an association between hyperuricemia and the risk of hypertension, heart disease, and kidney disease.
-This association is being studied carefully since it might be possible to lower uric acid and reduce the risk of these diseases.
+Less than 20% of people with hyperuricemia develop gout.
+However, there is an association between hyperuricemia and the risk for hypertension, heart disease, and kidney disease.
+This association is being studied carefully since it might be possible to lower uric acid and reduce the risk of developing these diseases.
 At the moment, however, treating asymptomatic hyperuricemia is not recommended.

 Symptoms of Acute Gouty Arthritis